EuroNanoLab Overview

 • Andrei Avram, IMT Bucharest (Romania)

-• Thomas Swahn, Chalmers Univ. of Technology (Sweden)
+• Thomas Swahn, Chalmers University of Technology (Sweden)

 International Cooperation